pgailinas/videoqa-representation-comparison/docs/index.md

 During the self-supervised learning phase, the autoencoder is trained using only video evidence.
 Questions, answer choices, and ground-truth labels are not used during representation learning.
 The autoencoder learns compact latent representations by encoding and reconstructing video segments, encouraging the model to capture meaningful semantic and temporal information while reducing data dimensionality.

-The learned representations are subsequently evaluated by reconstructing video evidence and providing the reconstructed videos to Qwen2-VL-7B for VideoQA inference.
+The learned representations are evaluated by reconstructing video evidence and providing the reconstructed videos to Qwen2-VL-7B for VideoQA inference.
 Performance is compared against a baseline workflow that uses the original video evidence directly.
 This design enables assessment of how much information is preserved by the learned representations and how representation compression affects downstream reasoning performance.

-The experimental workflow is divided into two stages.
-Development experiments are first performed using a small subset of videos to evaluate model configurations, compression settings, and reconstruction quality.
-Once parameters have been selected, a final full-dataset experiment is executed using the complete NExT-QA video collection.

 Qwen2-VL-7B serves as the fixed VideoQA inference model throughout all experiments.
 By holding the downstream reasoning model constant and varying only the representation-learning stage, the architecture isolates the effects of self-supervised autoencoder learning on VideoQA performance, reasoning quality, compression efficiency, and computational requirements.